hexbatch/apple-core/core-docs/core-overview.md

 * Token sets are altered, created and destroyed via set commands using requirements
 * Actions listening in on different lifecycle stages of a token, and when a token joins a set, can run javascript to decide to allow this and do auto transfers of tokens

-Attributes are defined by themselves, and attached to the token-type.
-The tokens are instances of the token-type
+Attributes are defined by themselves, and attached to the type.
+The tokens are instances of the type

 ## General concepts